Eli Manning: 2009 season

-On August 5, 2009, he signed a six-year US$97.5 million contract extension.
+On August 5, 2009, Manning signed a six-year US$97.5 million contract extension.

 Manning and the Giants started the 2009 season with a 3–0 record.
 In Week 4, the Giants played the Kansas City Chiefs.
 Manning was playing well up until the start of the fourth quarter when on a play-action fake, he injured his heel while passing downfield to Steve Smith.
 He stayed in for the next play completing a 54-yard touchdown to Hakeem Nicks.
 It was discovered that Manning had plantar fasciitis (inflammation of connective tissue within the soles of the feet) and there was speculation he would not play against the Oakland Raiders in Week 5.
 However, in Week 5, Manning played well, completing eight of ten passes for 173 yards and two touchdowns with the Giants winning 44–7.
 This was the first time in his career that Manning had a posted a perfect passer rating.

 After this five-game winning streak, the Giants fell to a four-game losing streak, losing to the New Orleans Saints, the Arizona Cardinals, the Philadelphia Eagles and the San Diego Chargers, before winning again after a bye week on Week 11 when they played the Atlanta Falcons, winning 34–31 in overtime.
 Against the Falcons, Manning posted a career-high 384 passing yards with three touchdowns and one interception.

 On Thanksgiving, the Giants traveled to Denver to play the Denver Broncos where they lost 26–6.
 Manning completed 24 of 40 passes for 230 yards, with no touchdowns and an interception.
 In Week 14, they played their divisional rivals, the Philadelphia Eagles, and lost 45–38, where it was a close game from the start.
 Manning passed for a career-high 391 yards, three touchdowns and no interceptions but was not able to win the game.
 Next week, on Monday Night Football, Manning and the Giants dominated the Washington Redskins, winning the game 45–12.

 The next week, in the final game in Giants Stadium, Manning and the Giants lost 41–9 against the Carolina Panthers.
 The Giants did not fare better the next week on the road against the Minnesota Vikings in the final regular season game, losing 44–7 while down 38 points in the fourth quarter.
 After the games, Manning apologized to the fans for the team's performance.
 The Giants finished the 2009 season with an 8–8 record and missed the playoffs.

 Manning ended the 2009 season with career highs including 4,021 passing yards, 27 touchdowns, a 62.3 completion percentage rating, and a passer rating of 93.1.